StrangeBeeCorp/docs/docs/thehive/administration/authentication/ad.md

     **The DNS domain name**

-    The fully qualified domain name (FQDN) associated with the Windows domain (e.g., *corp.example.com*).
+    The fully qualified domain name (FQDN) associated with the Windows domain (for example, *corp.example.com*).
 This is used for resolving network resources through the Domain Name System (DNS).

     Example: *domain.local*

 7. To secure communication between TheHive and the domain controllers using Secure Sockets Layer (SSL) encryption, turn on the **Use SSL** toggle.

-    This ensures that authentication requests and responses are encrypted, protecting sensitive data from being intercepted during transmission.
+    This encrypts authentication requests and responses, protecting sensitive data from interception during transmission.

 8. Select **Confirm**.